Franck115/NTM-Assembly/README.md

 After installing all required tools, we can now proceed to the assembling process

 ## filtering
-To filter the reads with fitlong, run the following code
+To filter the reads with fitlong, run the following code. this will results in the production of quality reads.

 ```bash
 filtlong --min_length 1000 --keep_percent 95 path/to/the/ccs-reads > reads.fastq